Sharp variance estimator and causal bootstrap in stratified randomized experiments: Real Data Analysis

 We utilize both the normal approximation and the causal bootstrap to construct 95\% confidence intervals, yielding $(-1232,561)$ and $(-1089,416)$, respectively.
 Both methods indicate that there is no significant evidence to demonstrate the effect of the universal health insurance program on out-of-pocket healthcare expenses.
 Compared to the normal approximation, the causal bootstrap reduces the interval length by 16.1\%, showcasing an improvement in inference efficiency.

 We assess the repeated sampling performance of the proposed methods by generating a semi-synthetic dataset and conducting simulations.
 The imputed population is generated based on the observed outcomes with a normal distribution.
-Specifically, within the $m$th pair, $\ymaimp[1]=\zm \ymao+(1-\zm)\ymbo$, $\ymbimp[1]\sim \max[\mathcal N\{\ymaimp[1],s_{Y(1)}^2\},0]$, $\ymbimp[0]=(1-\zm)\ymao+\zm\ymbo$ and $\ymaimp[0]\sim \max[\mathcal N\{\ymbimp[0],s_{Y(0)}^2\},0]$, where $s_{Y(z)}^2$ is calculated with the observed outcomes of all strata in respective groups.
+Specifically, within the $m$-th pair, $\ymaimp[1]=\zm \ymao+(1-\zm)\ymbo$, $\ymbimp[1]\sim \max[\mathcal N\{\ymaimp[1],s_{Y(1)}^2\},0]$, $\ymbimp[0]=(1-\zm)\ymao+\zm\ymbo$ and $\ymaimp[0]\sim \max[\mathcal N\{\ymbimp[0],s_{Y(0)}^2\},0]$, where $s_{Y(z)}^2$ is calculated with the observed outcomes of all strata in respective groups.
 This imputation method ensures that the potential outcomes are all non-negative, based on the non-negativity of medical expenses.
 We conduct 1000 simulations on this semi-synthetic dataset and apply both the normal approximation method and the causal bootstrap method to construct 95\% confidence intervals.
 Both the empirical coverage probabilities exceed 0.95, and the mean interval lengths are 1953 and 1810, respectively.
 In comparison to the normal approximation, the causal bootstrap reduces the interval length by 7.3\%.
+Overall, these findings underscore the effectiveness of the causal bootstrap method in paired randomized experiments.